 Licensed practical nurses (LPNs) and licensed psychiatric technical nurses (LPTNs) who do not meet the above criteria can challenge or validate 17 hours of nursing courses that are included in the nursing curriculum.
-LPNs and LPTNs may challenge or validate nursing courses NUR 3204 Theories and Concepts in Nursing I and NUR 3404 Practicum in Nursing I - Nursing the Individual Client by taking the National League for Nursing ACE I with a decision score of 75 (eight credit hours), NUR 2303 Nutrition by taking the National League for Nursing Normal Nutrition examination with a decision score of 50 (three credit hours), and NUR 3103 Nursing Skills I and NUR 3513 Nursing Skills II by taking a written and demonstration skills test developed by the Department of Nursing faculty with a decision score of 75 (six credit hours).
+LPNs and LPTNs may challenge or validate nursing courses NUR 3204 Theories and Concepts in Nursing I and NUR 3404 Practicum in Nursing I - Nursing the Individual Client by taking the National League for Nursing ACE I with a decision score of 75 (eight credit hours), NUR 2303 Nutrition by taking the National League for Nursing Skills I and NUR 3513 Nursing Skills II by taking a written and demonstration skills test developed by the Department of Nursing faculty with a decision score of 75 (six credit hours).
 Students must enter upper division within two academic years after passing the challenge examination or the examination will be invalid.

-- 3. Licensed registered nurses have two options: - a.
+3. Licensed registered nurses have two options:

+- a.
 Complete the curriculum in baccalaureate nursing or; - b.
 Complete the curriculum in baccalaureate nursing for registered nurses.